mvalado/test-SSL/README.md

 # test-SSL
 SSL test running with simulator for the 1st urucup.
 Competition of SSL in UTEC (Riveira - Uruguay, 2023)

-code maked by groupo 4 - known by muletabots
+code maked by group 4 - known by muletabots

 # grsim_ros_bridge installation: